horseee/learning-to-cache/DiT/README.md

 </div>

 ## Acknowledgement
-The code here is largely based on the implementation of [DiT](https://github.com/facebookresearch/DiT).
+This implementation is based on [DiT](https://github.com/facebookresearch/DiT).